Open Search -

 The money from the Electricity Authority was used to pay redundancies to club employees, and the remainder divided between members, each of the 133 full playing male members and 80 full playing lady members receiving £133.16s, and other membership levels receiving pro rata payments, even the child members.

 It was originally envisaged that the power station would be a relatively short term project and that the site would eventually revert to an area of outstanding natural beauty.
-The power station still survives after over fifty years.
+The power station still survives after over seventy years.

 Although this was the end for Barry Golf Club the Barry Artisans carried on for several more years.